smartprocure/contexture-docs/types/react-components.md

 correctly.
 Here we'll see components specifically crafted for some of our providers' example types.

+**Notes:**
-**Note:** Keep in mind that the theme on these components is purely optional.
+- Keep in mind that the theme on these components is purely optional.
 Later on we'll see how to [theme our components](../theming/README.md).
+- Please be aware that when we refer to `Component`, we mean a Function that returns a valid JSX Element.
+You can read more here:
+  [Components and
+  Props, on the ReactJS docs](https://reactjs.org/docs/components-and-props.html).

 ## Query